rngtang/Telephone-Assistant/README.md

 Documentation for OpenAI Assistants can be found here: https://platform.openai.com/docs/assistants/overview.

 ## How To Update the assistant
 There are several ways to update the Assistant.
-For example, we can update the knowledge base or the settings.
+Two methods that we set up include updating the knowledge base or updating the Assistant's settings.

 ### Update the Knowledge Base
-To update the knowledge base, you can follow the `update_files.py` template, found in `/home/colabdev/Desktop/telephone-assistant/assistant/API_calls_samples`.
+To update the knowledge base by adding new files, you can follow the `update_files.py` template, found in `/home/colabdev/Desktop/telephone-assistant/assistant/API_calls_samples`.

 ### Update the Assistant Settings
-To update the Assistant settings, you can follow the `update_assistant.py` template, found in `/home/colabdev/Desktop/telephone-assistant/assistant/API_calls_samples`.
+To update the Assistant settings, such as chaging its description or changing its functions, you can follow the `update_assistant.py` template, found in `/home/colabdev/Desktop/telephone-assistant/assistant/API_calls_samples`.

 ## Known Bugs
 * Currently, there are a few errors with the assistant recognizing when a function call is necessary.
 For example, if you ask, "Where is Lily?", the assistant with sometimes think Lily is a person (rather than a typo for the library) and call the function.
 Additionally, the assistant sometimes gets confused between when to use one function versus the other (get_workers vs get_student_devs).